ST10443731/historyApp/README.md

 visible text for the user to know which button is for display and the other to clear.when the user insert a certain age that is in the age criteria selected the app will generate the information that is linked to the age inserted but if the user insert an age that is not in the selected age criteria the app wil display a massege that will prompt the user to re-insert the age that is in the selected age criteria.The age will be linked to the historic figures'age but in this case the age they passed on in.
+The app was tested to make sure that the user using it will enjoy.

-Here i will discuss how i used github.It is used to run test
+Here i will discuss how i used github.It is used to run test and build my code to make sure that the app will work on not just my computer but other users too but also that it may function how it is expected to  function.